If you have a question on how to help that is not answered below, please email AWABosnia at email@example.com

 - 25 euros Veterinary certificate ;

-- Transportation costs of a dog / cat are normally a matter of arrangement between the persons who adopt the dog / cat and the person who drives the animal to them.
-From Hungary to UK the cost is £230, and cost of transporting a dog from Sarajevo to Hungary range from 100 – 200 euros.
+- Transportation costs of a dog / cat is arranged between the persons who adopt the dog / cat and the person who drives the animal to them.
+From Hungary to UK the cost is around £230, and cost of transporting a dog from Sarajevo to Hungary range from 100 – 200 euros.

 For more information on adoption or sponsorship please contact us.